-Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2023 program involves a minimum of 50 hours of CPD.
-Effective from January 2023, all doctors will be required to meet the CPD program requirements of an accredited 'CPD Home'.
-Specialist medical colleges will generally be the default CPD Home for their primary specialty.
+Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2024 RANZCP CPD program involves a minimum of 50 hours of CPD.

-The revised Registration Standard published by the MBA includes some changes to the required allocation of the 50 hours across three types of CPD - reviewing performance, measuring outcomes and educational activities.
-The changes are designed to make sure that the time doctors spend on CPD is useful, and assists them to engage in learning that is relevant, effective and evidence based.
+The Registration Standard published by the MBA requires allocation of the 50 hours across three types of CPD - reviewing performance, measuring outcomes and educational activities.

-The RANZCP Committee for Continuing Professional Development (CCPD) has aimed to facilitate these changed requirements in a way that is most manageable for program participants.
-Reviewing performance includes formal peer review activities covered by RANZCP CPD Section 2, measuring outcomes includes activities that are represented in RANZCP CPD Section 3 (Practice Improvement), and educational activities are equivalent to RANZCP CPD Section 4 (Self-guided learning).
+Reviewing performance includes formal peer review activities covered by RANZCP CPD Section 2, measuring outcomes includes activities that are represented in RANZCP CPD Section 3 (Practice Improvement / Measuring Outcomes), and educational activities are equivalent to RANZCP CPD Section 4 (Self-guided learning).